launchdarkly/api-client-python/docs/MetricsApi.md

 Create metric

 Create a new metric in the specified project.
-Note that the expected POST body differs depending on the specified kind property.
+The expected `POST` body differs depending on the specified `kind` property.

 ### Example